 The current hotel has a long list of activities to keep visitors busy.
-They can fly fish, horseback ride, kayak, mountain bike, or try falconry during summer months, while winter offers ice skating and tubing.
+They can experience tennis, zip lining, fly fishing, horseback riding, kayaking, mountain biking or falconry during summer months, while winter offers ice skating and tubing.
 There are indoor and outdoor pools, as well as a large water park with slides and lazy river.
 Notably, the Omni is an official hotel of the PGA Tour and boasts two 18-hole golf courses.

 03 of 08

 If the words "George Washington slept here" are a selling point, you'll want to check into Rhinebeck, New York's Beekman Arms and Delamater Inn, where Washington did indeed stay; it was a haven for revolutionaries during the American War of Independence.
 The property was sold to Asa Potter in 1802 and was the epicenter the political and social life of the community; it was at the Beekman Arms that rivals Aaron Burr and Alexander Hamilton exchanged insults that led to their infamous duel and Hamilton’s death.
 In later years, Hyde Park neighbor Franklin Delano Roosevelt concluded every one of his four successful campaigns for governor and president from the inn's front porch.